Let me guide you all the way east where Cuba keeps a hidden gem called Baracoa.

 On this map, you can see all the places worth visiting around Baracoa:

 Baracoa was one of the loveliest places I’ve visited in Cuba.
 However, to read about the others, go to the main post and take your pick!
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: